Skip to contents

 library(igraph)

-# A simple glycan structure: GlcNAc(b1-4)GlcNAc
+# Example 1: Create a simple glycan structure GlcNAc(b1-4)GlcNAc

-graph <- make_graph(~ 1-+2) # 1 and 2 are monosaccharides
+graph <- make_graph(~ 1-+2) # Create graph with two monosaccharides

-V(graph)$mono <- c("GlcNAc", "GlcNAc")
+V(graph)$mono <- c("GlcNAc", "GlcNAc") # Set monosaccharide types

-V(graph)$sub <- ""
+V(graph)$sub <- "" # No substituents

-E(graph)$linkage <- "b1-4"
+E(graph)$linkage <- "b1-4" # b1-4 glycosidic linkage

-graph$anomer <- "a1"
+graph$anomer <- "a1" # a anomeric carbon

 # Create glycan structure vector

-glycan_structure(graph)
+simple_struct <- glycan_structure(graph)

 #> <glycan_structure[1]>